Richard Lyon (naval officer): Naval career

 Lyon attended Columbia University Midshipmen's School, receiving his commission in the United States Navy in October 1944.
 He served as a Navy Scout and Raider in the Pacific Theatre and in China as an Intelligence Officer.
 He was released from active duty in 1946, subsequently joining the Naval Reserve.
 He returned to active duty in early 1951 he commissioned the Underwater Demolition Team Five, and served in the Korean War until late 1952.
 Upon release, he resumed his Reserve participation.

-In July 1974, Lyon became the first admiral from the Naval Special Warfare community in the history of the Navy.
+On 1 July 1974, Lyon became the first admiral from the Naval Special Warfare community in the history of the Navy.

 Lyon was a graduate of both the National War College and the Naval War College.
 He was the first Reserve officer to be appointed to the board of directors of the United States Naval Institute, where he served as chairman of the editorial board.
 He has received decorations for the Legion of Merit, Navy Commendation Medal and Combat Action Ribbon.